Rescue and Adoption

 Rescue and Foster Homes.
 Because real estate prices are so high on the Peninsula with very little land available, PHS does not have the resources to own or operate a shelter.
 Therefore, abandoned animals are placed in foster homes until adopted.
 PHS assumes the cost of basic veterinary care – spaying or neutering, vaccinations and any other vet treatment necessary.
 The foster “parents” of the animal almost always generously pay for food out of their own pockets.

+Adoption.
 Dogs are much more readily adopted than cats, and PHS has successfully found adopted homes for all dogs that have come under its care.
 And, the number of tourists who adopt dogs and take them back home with them has been steadily increasing.
 (PHS can make all the arrangements to move the animal to its new home outside Belize, but the adopting owner must pay all transportation expenses, including purchasing a carrier, international animal health certificate and airfare.